Virginia cold case database grows with new cases - NewsBreak

 The publicly available website is a searchable database with information, photos and contact information involved in unsolved homicides, unidentified persons and missing person cases that have gone unsolved for at least five years within the commonwealth.
 Both Virginia State Police and local law enforcement agencies are able to contribute information to the database.

 The website was initially established this June with a limited number of Virginia State Police cases.
 Since then, the website has expanded to include around 60 unsolved homicides, missing persons and unidentified cases from a total of 12 Virginia agencies.
-State police have also trained and provided website access 19 local police and sheriff`s offices across Virginia.VSP investigating fatal motorcycle crash in Highland Co.
+State police have also trained and provided website access to 19 local police and sheriff`s offices across Virginia.Convicted Virginia gas station robber identified by his shoes

 Colonel Gary T. Settle, Virginia State Police Superintendent says that despite the name of the database, the term “cold case” is misleading to how authorities handle cases that remain unsolved for a long time.